-In this Power Automate tutorial, we will see how to merge Word documents in Power Automate.
+In this Power Automate tutorial, I will show you how to merge Word documents in Power Automate.

 <<foreach [f in files]>><<doc[f.file]>><</foreach>>

-Step 3: Click on the +New step, select Initialize variable action, then provide the below information:
+3. Now add the Initialize variable action, then provide the below parameters:

 - Type: select the type as String.